""

 College of Letters & Science Degree Requirements: Bachelor of Arts (BA)

-Students pursuing a bachelor of arts degree in the College of Letters & Science must complete all of the requirements below.
-The College of Letters & Science allows this major to be paired with either a bachelor of arts or a bachelor of science curriculum.
+Students pursuing a Bachelor of Arts degree in the College of Letters & Science must complete all of the requirements below.
+Some courses satisfy more than one L&S degree requirement (visit College of Letters & Science: Requirements for details).

 Bachelor of Arts Degree Requirements

-Language
+Language Complete either:

-• Complete the fourth unit of a language other than English; OR
+• the fourth unit of one language other than English; or

-• Complete the third unit of a language and the second unit of an additional language other than English.
+• the third unit of one language other than English and the second unit of an additional language.

-Liberal Arts and Science Coursework Complete at least 108 credits.
+Liberal Arts and Science (LAS) Coursework at least 108 credits

-Depth of Intermediate/Advanced work Complete at least 60 credits at the intermediate or advanced level.
+Depth of Intermediate/Advanced work at least 60 credits at the Intermediate or Advanced level

 Major Declare and complete at least one major.

-Total Credits Complete at least 120 credits.
+Total Credits at least 120 credits

 UW-Madison Experience